flowdock/api-docs/docs/How-To-Integrate.md

 Storing the reference is optional, but very useful if your application contains settings that can be changed by the end user later on.
 Read more about [integration configuration](#integration-config).

+This part of the process is implemented [here in the example application code](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb).

 You can now test the integration flow by going to [Applications page](https://www.flowdock.com/account/authorized_applications), selecting your application and clicking Start setup process after choosing a target flow.
 If everything goes well, you should see a message about new integration in the flow.

 <div id="/post-inbox"></div>
 ## Posting to inbox

+Now your application should be ready to start delivering messages to the flow.
+All the messages should be sent to the endpoint described below using the `flow_token` to authenticate and identify the target flow.

 Example request: